 In June 2004, for the fifieth anniversary of Turing's death, I spoke at a joint meeting of the British Logic Colloquium and the British Society for the History of Mathematics.
 The papers for this meeting are introduced and published on this page of the British Computer Society site.
 They include my article on Alan Turing: the logical and physical basis of computing.

-Barry Cooper invited me to speak at the opening of the Computability in Europe conference in Amsterdam, June 2005.
+I was invited to speak at the opening of the Computability in Europe conference in Amsterdam, June 2005.
 A text based on this talk appeared as the opening paper of New Computational Paradigms, eds.
 Barry Cooper, Benedikt Löwe, Andrea Sorbi (Springer, 2008).

 I was invited to speak on the topic Can quantum computing solve classically unsolvable problems? at the meeting of the European Society for Analytic Philosophy at Lisbon in August 2005.